Studentships and fellowships

 Each year, we offer several PhD studentships funded by STFC (click here for more details about the STFC studentships).
 We usually advertise funded places in December-January with application deadline at the end of January and decisions are made in February-March.
 We might have funded places at various times throughout the year so it is best to contact us if you are interested in doing a PhD with us.
 We also welcome applications from self-funded students.
 You can apply for a place by following the "Apply for PhD" link on here.

-We encourage students with funding from the Institute of Physics Bell Burnell Graduate Scholarship Fund which will open for calls in December 2019.
+We encourage students with funding from the Institute of Physics Bell Burnell Graduate Scholarship Fund which opened for calls in December 2019.
 Register your interest directly with the Bell Burnell Graduate Scholarship Fund for further details and contact the relevant staff member to discuss your application.

 We also welcome applications from self-funded students.
 You can apply for a place by following the "Apply for PhD" link on here.